 - Use multiple ad groups to group your products into highly relevant showcase shopping ads.
 Avoid having one ad group serving the same ad for all kinds of unrelated products.

 - Use both the showcase shopping ads and product ads.
 Shopping showcase ads will show less often and only show for very broad top-of-the-funnel searches, whereas your shopping product ads should show more often for more product-specific searches.
 Remember – clicks to expand the shopping showcase ad are free, so use them to educate and prequalify searchers who might be just beginning to shop around for your product.

-Got access to the new AdWords UI?
+Got access to the new Google Ads UI?
 You can get started experimenting with shopping showcase ads today.